Loki-101/ptero-symlinks/README.md

 ![image](https://github.com/Loki-101/ptero-symlinks/assets/59907407/83e40b75-147d-4be0-8be2-e5a392efb575)

 # ptero-symlinks
-Automatically creates symlinks for Pterodactyl Servers in the user's home directory based on the name in the Panel (Requires panel to be on the same machine as wings, as it gets info from the panel's database and gets the database connection info from your .env file)
+Automatically creates symlinks for Pterodactyl Servers in the user's home directory based on their human readable name
+- Does not require the panel do be on the same machine as wings
+- Should be run from the WINGS machine
+- If panel and wings are on different machines or your .env file in is anywhere other than /var/www/pterodactyl/.env, this script will ask you if you want to specify the path to the .env file or enter the database connection info manually.

 # Dependencies: The acl package is required if running this as a normal user:
 - RHEL Base: `dnf -y install acl`